hariprasanth3105/Credit-Card-Consumption-Prediction/README.md

-# Predicting Credit Card Consumption for a Leading Bank
+# Predicting Credit Card Consumption for a Bank

 A capstone machine learning project that predicts customers' average credit card spend for the next three months (July–September) using their demographics, transaction history, and banking behaviour from the preceding quarter (April–June).